Davis-Klavins/osm-latvia-bot/README.md

 ## Initial setup

-Set up local directories (set `DIRECTORY` variable to the directory where data will be stored locally):
+Set up local directories (set `DIRECTORY` variable to the directory where data will be stored locally (data directory)):

 ```sh
 export DIRECTORY=